Table of contents

 Today, Americans practice National Buy Nothing Day in an effort to mediate the exorbitant amounts of waste and auxiliary spending that can often occur in the weeks surrounding Thanksgiving and Christmas.
 The idea is that, after spending on food, decor, travel, and lodging for Thanksgiving, the nation should go on a spending detox by enjoying the day at home or in nature.

-This fourth Friday of November, you may spot Buy Nothing protestors walking aimlessly through your local mall with a blank facial expression, or simply sitting on retailers’ floors and dressing rooms.
+This fourth Friday of November, you may spot Buy Nothing protestors walking aimlessly through your local mall with a blank facial expression, put some money into your retirement savings, or simply sitting on retailers’ floors and dressing rooms.
 This happens as a result of the yearly group activity called ‘zombie walk,’ during which participators engage in peculiar behavior as a means of attracting attention and raising awareness about the idea behind the day: anti-consumerism.

 Whether you participate this year by relaxing at home with your television or engaging in performance art at the mall, we hope you’ll take the time to consider the merits of this national anti-shopping day.